After a lengthy process of

 legislation would be to link renewal of Registration with Continuing

 Professional Development (CPD).
-The Policy on Continuing Professional
+The Rules on Continuing Professional

 Development was published for general comments and directly distributed among